Everything you need to know about snow squalls - Local News 8

 What is a snow squall?

-A snow squall is basically a short but ferocious burst of heavy snow and strong wing, usually lasting less than an hour or so, the NWS says.
+A snow squall is basically a short but ferocious burst of heavy snow and strong wind, usually lasting less than an hour or so, the NWS says.
 They normally occur during the daytime.

-After the snow squall moved through Manhattan, for example, Central Park picked up 0.4 inches of snow in about 40 minutes.
+After a snow squall moved through Manhattan in December 2019, for example, Central Park picked up 0.4 inches of snow in about 40 minutes.

 What happens during a snow squall?
 Should I be worried?